Skip to contents

 Two ways to building a multiverse

 Through the multiverse DSL, users are specifying multiple analysis paths at the same time.
 The DSL cannot be executed directly in an R environment or R code chunk and needs to be declared, processed and executed in a special environment.
 To be more precise, multiverse takes the user declared code, parses and rewrites the code into multiple versions of valid R code, each corresponding to an unique analysis path in the multiverse.
-For more information on this processing step, see vignette(branch)
+For more information on this processing step, see vignette("branch")

 To get around these limitations, we need to declare this (multiverse DSL) code “inside a multiverse object”.
 The multiverse package facilitates this through some boilerplate code: